 The Annual Household Goods Collection event is conducted concurrently and at the same location as the Annual Household Hazardous Waste Collection event.
 The City’s solid waste contractor provides for the collection of various non-hazardous household goods including E-Waste and bulky items.
 The event is funded by AB 939 fees.

 The Annual Household Goods Collection event is conducted on the second Saturday in April between the times of 9:00 a.m. and 1:00 p.m.
+The City will be rescheduling the 2019 collection event for the fall of 2020.

 Watershed Management Program